Back to Exam Calendar

 Maths / AMC

-Australian Mathematics Competition Guide
+Australian Mathematics Competition 2026 Dates, Registration and Preparation Guide

 The Australian Mathematics Competition is a national problem-solving competition for a wide range of year levels.
 For many families, it is the first useful benchmark for mathematical reasoning beyond routine school exercises.